-For example, obviously an English language learner still working on literacy development would likely not succeed using learning resources pitched to Adult Secondary Education-level readers.
+For example, an English language learner still working on literacy development would likely not succeed using learning resources developed for learners reading at an Adult Secondary Education level.
 If you know you will be relying on curated resources or a licensed curriculum that best serves that level, your recruitment messaging should make that clear.
 What about a student who has limited prior experience using a computer?
-They will surely struggle with almost any online resource, so, if you recruit them to distance options, you need to make sure you have processes and resources in place to support them, even if you are working completely remotely.
-If those resources are scarce, you may need to consider recruitment strategies that are likely to attract more tech-savvy learners.
-Being thoughtful about recruitment is important in distance education because students learning at a distance typically receive less direct social or academic support than their classroom-based counterparts.
+They can struggle with online resources, so, if you recruit them to distance options, you need to make sure you have processes and resources in place to support them, even if you are working completely remotely.
+If support and those resources are scarce, you may need to consider recruitment strategies that are likely to attract more tech-savvy learners.
+Being thoughtful about recruitment is important in distance education because students learning at a distance can receive less direct social or academic support than their classroom-based counterparts.

 What Characteristics Improve an Individual’s Chances of Success as a Distance Student?

-Whether you are teaching in a blended, hybrid, or strictly distance format, successful students are likely to be self-motivated, are able to work independently, and possess strong study and organizational skills.
+Whether you are teaching in a blended, hybrid, or strictly distance format, successful students are likely to be self-motivated, able to work independently, and possess strong study and organizational skills.
 Some programs have suggested that the skills needed to succeed vary depending on the model of distance education used.
-Students with higher academic skills, such as those studying for a high school equivalency test (e.g., GED®, HiSET exam, or TASC test), may be comfortable completing most of their studies independently.
-Lower-level students, those who need more support, or those who are English language learners may fare better in a blended program that combines distance education with ample face-to-face interaction; however, anyone can learn online if there is balance among the learner’s skills, the technology demands, and the support available (Silver-Pacuilla and Reder, 2008).
+Students with higher academic skills, such as those studying for a high school equivalency test (e.g., GED®, HiSET exam, or TASC test), may be able to read more independently.
+However, reading skills do not equate with digital literacy skills.
+Students with emerging academic skills, those who need more support, or those who are English language learners may fare better in a blended program that combines distance education with ample face-to-face interaction; however, anyone can learn online if there is balance among the learner’s skills, the technology demands, and the support available (Silver-Pacuilla and Reder, 2008).
 That is, when the demands are high, either there is more support, or the learner has the skills and proficiencies to meet the challenge.

 What Recruitment Strategies Are Most Likely to Reach the Target Audience?